Denver Public Schools: Organization

 DPS is the sole public school district in Denver.

-DPS operates 207 schools, including traditional, magnet, charter and pathways schools, with a current total enrollment of about 90,250 students as of October 2021.
-Of those, 52.1% of the school district's enrollment is Hispanic, 25.3% is Caucasian, 13.7% is African American, 3% is Asian, 4% is two or more races, and 1% is American Indian.
-140 languages are spoken, and 37% are English language learners.
-11% of students have special needs.
-The poverty rate is 70%.
+According to the Colorado Department of Education, DPS operates 198 schools with a total enrollment of 90,450 students as of October 2024.
+Of those, 52.6% of the school district's enrollment were Hispanic or Latino, 24.6% were White, 12.9% were Black or African American, 5% were two or more races, 3.2% were Asian, 1% were Native Hawaiian/Pacific Islander, and 0.5% were American Indian or Alaskan Native.
+31.3% were English language learners, 9.1% were classified as Gifted and Talented, and 18.6% were Students with Disabilities (14% under the Individuals with Disabilities in Education Act and 4.6% under Section 504 of the Rehabilitation Act of 1973).

+The official Denver Public Schools website listed somewhat different statistics, also as of October 2024.
+The number of schools was listed as 207, with a total enrollment of 90,452 students.
+The DPS website stated that 36.3% of students were classified as English language learners, 10.11% as Gifted and Talented, and 14% as Students with Disabilities.
+In addition, 62.63% of students were Free/Reduced-Price Lunch Eligible.
+However, the district provided all students regardless of family income a complete breakfast and lunch at no charge as of the 2024-2025 school year.

 Under the leadership of Superintendent Tom Boasberg and guided by the tenets of the Denver Plan, DPS had the second-highest academic growth in the nation.
-The total of DPS graduates has grown from 2,655 in 2006 to 3,608 in 2014.
-Drop-out rates have dropped from 11.1% in 2006 to 4.5% in 2014.
+The total of DPS graduates grew from 2,655 in 2006 to 3,608 in 2014.
+Drop-out rates dropped from 11.1% in 2006 to 4.5% in 2014.

-School Board
+School board

 The Denver Board of Education is the policymaking body for DPS.
 The school board is made up of one representative from five districts and two at-large representatives, for a total of seven members.
 Dr. Carrie Olson was elected the school board president in 2019.

+Schools

+As of August 2025, there are 198 active schools operated by Denver Public Schools, as identified by the Colorado Department of Education.